 If it is not technically, environmentally and economically practicable to segregate all waste streams, it is proposed to provide co-mingled recyclable storage for waste streams shown in Figure 7.
+For waste across the site, waste will be segregated by hand at the source of production.

 Figure 7 Co-mingled recyclables